Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Related Work

 \section{Related Work}

-Recently, data structure semantic \relaxation has attracted the attention of researchers, as a promising direction towards improving concurrent data structures' scalability \cite{henzinger2013quantitative,Talmage2017,Shavit:2011:DSM:1897852.1897873}.
-It has also been shown that small changes on the semantics of a data structure can have a significant effect on the computation power of the data structure \cite{Shavit:2016:CRD:3011492.3011515}.
-The interest in semantic \relaxation is largely founded on the ease of use and understanding.
-One of the main definition of semantic \relaxation proposed and used is \koo.
+Recently, data structure semantic \relaxation has attracted the attention of researchers, as a promising direction towards improving concurrent data structures' scalability \cite{henzinger2013quantitative,Talmage2017,Shavit:2011:DSM:1897852.1897873,DBLP:conf/esa/Williams0D21}.
+It has also been shown that small changes on the semantics of a data structure can have a significant effect on the computational power of the data structure \cite{Shavit:2016:CRD:3011492.3011515}.
+The interest in semantic \relaxation is further supported by the need to optimise concurrent data structures for the ever growing parallel/multi-core computing hardware.
+As discussed earlier in Section \ref{sec:introduction}, one of the main definitions of semantic \relaxation proposed and used in the literature is \koo.

-Using the \koo definition, a segmentation technique has been proposed in \cite{afek2010quasi}, later revisited in \cite{henzinger2013quantitative} realizing a \relaxed Stack (\kstack) and FIFO Queue (\qsegment) with \koo semantics.
-The technique involves a linked-list of memory segments with $k$ number of indexes on which an item can be added or removed.
+Using the \koo definition, a segmentation technique has been proposed in \cite{afek2010quasi}, later revisited in \cite{henzinger2013quantitative} realising a \relaxed Stack (\kstack) and FIFO Queue (\qsegment) both with \koo semantics.
+The technique involves a linked-list of memory segments with $k$ number of indexes on which an item can be added or removed per index.
 The stack items are accessed through the topmost segment, whereas the queue has a tail and head segment from which \enqop and \deqop can occur respectively.
 Segments can be added and removed. \Relaxation is only controlled through varying the number of indexes per segment.
 As discussed in Section \ref{sec:introduction}, increasing the number of indexes increases operation latency and later becomes a performance bottleneck.
 This limits the performance benefits of the technique to a small range of \relaxation values.